 If you want to see Alaska like a local and access wild places that make your heart sing, then this is the adventure for you!

 The Alaska womens hiking adventure on the Kenai Peninsula offers the active traveler big rewards for a little physical effort.
 Here, wilderness is accessible to anyone with a desire to stretch their legs on a dirt path to get out and explore one of the United States’ treasures.
 And as Lonely Planet best describes this place, “in every forgotten corner you’ll be close to the natural world, the mountains, the lakes, the rivers and the people that make Alaska wild.”

 Approximately the size of Maryland, the eastern Peninsula is dominated by large ice fields, the jutting Kenai Mountains and the icy waters of Resurrection Bay.
 To the west it flattens out, with rolling hills, large lakes and a long coastline.
 We will explore this wild country by foot from city streets to Alpine tundra, from temperate rainforest to glacial icefields.
 We will dip our paddles in emerald water from sea kayaks and feel the heart pounding rush of adrenaline on raging rapids.

-Dramatic scenery is not this adventure’s only attractions, as Kenai Explorer also includes opportunities to see and photograph wildlife.
-The coast is prime habitat for large land mammals like bears, moose, mountain goats, and Dall’s Sheep.
+Dramatic scenery and fun outdoor activities is not this adventure’s only attractions, as Kenai Explorer also includes opportunities to see and photograph wildlife.
+The coast is prime habitat for large mammals like bears, moose, mountain goats, and whales, sea lions, and porpoises.

 - A variety of exceptional 2 to 6-hour scenic day hikes over mixed terrain that will reward you with breath-taking scenery.

 - Make sure you bring a camera for excellent wildlife viewing opportunities throughout the trip.

 - Replenish your appetite with great food!
 Fresh, homemade, multicourse meals and deserts.